Last Update: 4/1/22

 Is a Partition Action a Separate Lawsuit?; Where is the Case Filed?

-The request to partition the marital home after divorce is a circuit civil lawsuit.
+The request to partition the marital home after a divorce is a circuit civil lawsuit.
 It’s not a part of the family law divorce case; since it pertains to land, the partition action must be filed in the county where the contested real estate is located.
 See, Rankin v.
 Rankin, 258 So.2nd 489 (Fla.
 2d DCA 1972); Florida Statute 64.022.

 If the home is in a different county than where the divorce was filed, then the partition action must be filed in the county where the house sits.

 How does Remarriage or Death Impact The Marital Home After Divorce?

-There are certain special situations where a divorced has occurred, there has been a change in circumstances between the ex-spouses, and the only way to resolve a dispute over the marital home is to file a partition action.
+There are certain special situations where a divorce has occurred, there has been a change in circumstances between the ex-spouses, and the only way to resolve a dispute over the marital home is to file a partition action.
 These special situations include:

 In some divorce cases, one spouse may be allowed to live in the home as part of their ex-spouse’s support obligation.
 That right to live in the home does have limits, however, and for example, the ex-spouse can sue for partition of the home if the supported ex-spouse (the one living in the marital home) remarries.
 The courts have reasoned that the remarriage changes that need for support and now the home should be free to be partitioned and sold.
 Anderson v.
 Anderson, 424 So.
 2d 943 (Fla.
 5th DCA 1983).

 If an ex-husband passes away, courts have held that his ex-wife’s right to exclusively occupy the residence terminates as an operation of law.
 The two ex-spouses are no longer tenants in common because one of the tenants has died.
 The home is now subject to partition.
 Huff v.
 Huff, 453 So.
 2d 531 (Fla.
 5th DCA 1984).